- General Questions: What is AMD Link?

-- What are the minimum requirements for it?
+- General Questions: What are the minimum requirements for it?

-- Do I need an AMD Radeon™ card in order to install it?
+- General Questions: Do I need an AMD Radeon™ graphics card in order to install AMD Link?

-- What version of Radeon™ Software do I need in order for the app to work?
+- General Questions: What version of Radeon™ Software do I need for the AMD Link app to work?

-- How do I report bugs when the app doesn’t behave as it should?
+- General Questions: How do I report bugs when the app doesn’t behave as it should?

-- What are the main sections of AMD Link?
+- User Interface: What are the six sections of AMD Link?

-- What is this bell I see in the top left of the Home section once I am connected to my PC?
+- User Interface: What is the bell I see in the top left of the Home section after I have connected to a PC?

-- Radeon™ ReLive: Can I select multiple images in the ReLive gallery?
+- AMD Radeon™ ReLive: Can I select multiple images or videos in the ReLive gallery?

 - Settings: What is the AMD User Experience Program and why do I see it in the settings?